mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 - My supervisor, Marcus Winter - By accepting to be my supervisor Marcus is also a stakeholder for my application.

+- The second reader - Will also be involved and will be grading my project.

 - An expanding user base of smartbulbs - Although the market currently is small the cost of smartbulbs is decreasing making them more available to users.

-- Anyone that uses an alarm - The largest stakeholder I have is anyone that uses an alarm.
+- Anyone that uses an alarm - The largest stakeholder I have is anyone that uses an alarm on the Android platform.
+More specifically those who own smartbulbs or other connected devices.

 ## Communications